splch/heirs-of-nyx/README.md

 This game uses [xorshift](https://wikipedia.org/wiki/Xorshift) noise to generate its landscapes.
 The algorithm is based on [Hugo Elias'](https://web.archive.org/web/20160303203643/http://freespace.virgin.net/hugo.elias/models/m_perlin.htm) tutorial.

 Here is an example of the [map array](https://github.com/splch/pirates-folly/blob/master/tools/noise.pdf) generated.
-Using unsigned 8-bit integers, (x, y), as seeds means that there are 2^8 x 2^8 pixels of landscape.
+Using unsigned 16-bit integers, (x, y), as seeds means that there are 2^16 x 2^16 tiles of landscape.
+The map is so large, in fact, that walking from one end to the other takes over 3 hours.

-I'm using a global seed found in `prng.s`, so much like No Man's Sky, everyone can see the same world; however, the starting positions can be varied.
+I'm using a global function found in `noise.c`, so much like No Man's Sky, everyone can see the same world; however, the starting positions can be varied.
 Additionally, everything from enemies to items are spawned via the same algorithm.
-This is useful since optimizing `prng.s` further will lead to an entirely faster game.
+This is useful since optimizing `noise.c` further will lead to an entirely faster game.

 Please enjoy the grand adventure this game offers in only 32KB!